 Before purchasing one of our wonderful yurts, we would like to make absolutely certain you have a clear understanding of what our product is all about.

 Traditional Mongolian yurt doors are made to fit tight, so as not to open in strong winds.
 They may swell in a humid climate and will likely require you to adjust them once or twice in the first year.
 The double french door frame comes without glass.
-They can accommodate, mosquito netting, glass, plexi glass or any in combination.
+They can accommodate mosquito netting, glass, plexi glass or any of the aforementioned in combination.

 Our canvas covers are cotton based and in direct contact with the elements: snow, ice, wind, rain, and sun.
-They naturally have a limited life span, so this is why we offer a 10 year, at cost, canvas warranty.
+They naturally have a limited life span.
+As such, we offer a 30% discount for replacement canvases that are purchased within the first 10 years of a yurt purchase.
 These canvases still represent the best compromise keeping you dry and cool in the summer and warm and in winter, while allowing the yurt to breathe.
 Our canvases make for a comfortable and healthy experience.

-Many of our yurt parts still travel by horse back.
-They are transported across Mongolia before being loaded into a container for shipping.
+Many of our yurt parts still travel by horseback.
+They travel across Mongolia before being loaded into a container for shipping.
 This container will travel by rail, sea, and road to our yurt farm and then to you, its final destination.
 This journey is extensive and happens over three to four months.
 You may find a scratch or two on your yurt.
-Fear not, for we will do our very best to fix bumps and bruises, and provide touch up paint if needed.
+Fear not, for we will do our very best to fix bumps and bruises, and provide touch up paint.

 It is not always possible to guarantee a “to the minute” delivery.
 For many reasons deliveries can be delayed.
 We do our very best to ensure you will receive your yurt when you are expecting it.
 However, if interruptions occur we will notify you immediately and accommodations will be made.

-A family of Mongolian nomads can set-up their yurt in approximately half an hour.
+A family of Mongolian nomads can set-up their yurt in approximately an hour.
 Yves at Groovy Yurts can set up a 5-wall yurt in 2 hours, on his own, barring complications.
 Taking down your yurt takes even less time.
-But you can expect a half day to a full day of set-up for your first installation, especially if you haven’t chosen our set-up assistance.
+But you can expect a half day to a full day of set-up for your first installation, if you have chosen our set-up assistance, or even more if you're doing it on your own.

-If you chose our Groovy delivery and set-up assistance, please make sure to follow our instructions prior to your delivery!
+If you chose our Groovy delivery and set-up assistance, please make sure to review our instructions prior to your delivery!

 Our yurts are a beautiful work of art and are extremely efficient.
 We have been producing and selling them in every possible climate, on three different continents since 2003.
 We are here to help and share our passion for these amazing dwellings and the Mongolian families who create them.